msavita-cloud/OpenAIPowerApp/README.md

 <b>What's needed</b>
 1. Register for Azure Open AI - https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview
-2. Once got approved create azure open ai resource in Azure portal.
+2. Once got approved create Azure Open AI resource in Azure portal.
 3. Select region as East US
 4. At the time of writing this article davinci-003 is only available in East US
 5. Create a deployment inside the resource.